RomanPodkovyrin/Notes/docs/architecture/system-design/system-design.md

 ##### 1.4.2.1.1.
 Codes

+!!! info "1xx Information Codes"
+    - `100 Continue`: Indicates that the client should continue the request or ignore the response if the request is already finished
+    - `101 Switching Protocols`:  Indicates protocol the server is switching too
+    - `102 Processing`: WebDav, the server has received and is processing the request, not response is yet available.

 !!! success "2xx Success Codes"
     - `200 OK`: The standard response for successful request
     - `201 Created`: Signifies that a new resource has been successfully created